 Arsenic is rather unusual in that the evidence for it causing cancer is actually stronger in human studies than it is in studies done in the lab.
-Some studies have found higher rates of stomach and lung cancers and lymphomas in certain species of animals exposed to high levels of inorganic arsenic.
-But many other studies have not found an excess of tumors in lab animals exposed to arsenic.
+Some studies have found higher rates of stomach, bladder, and lung cancers, leukemias, and lymphomas in certain species of animals exposed to high levels of inorganic arsenic.
+But other studies have not found an excess of tumors in lab animals exposed to arsenic.

 What expert agencies say

-Based on human and animal evidence, several expert agencies have evaluated the cancer-causing potential of arsenic.
+Based on the available evidence, several expert agencies have evaluated the cancer-causing potential of arsenic.

-The National Toxicology Program (NTP) is formed from parts of several different US government agencies, including the National Institutes of Health (NIH), the Centers for Disease Control and Prevention (CDC), and the Food and Drug Administration (FDA).
-In its most recent Report on Carcinogens, the NTP has classified inorganic arsenic compounds as "known to be a human carcinogen".
+The US National Toxicology Program (NTP) is formed from parts of several different government agencies, including the National Institutes of Health (NIH), the Centers for Disease Control and Prevention (CDC), and the Food and Drug Administration (FDA).
+In its most recent Report on Carcinogens, the NTP classifies arsenic and inorganic arsenic compounds as “known to be human carcinogens,”

-The Environmental Protection Agency (EPA) maintains the Integrated Risk Information System (IRIS), an electronic database that contains information on human health effects from exposure to various substances in the environment.
+The US Environmental Protection Agency (EPA) maintains the Integrated Risk Information System (IRIS), an electronic database that contains information on human health effects from exposure to various substances in the environment.
 The EPA classifies inorganic arsenic as a “human carcinogen,” based on evidence in human studies of links to lung, bladder, kidney, skin, and liver cancers.

 Does arsenic cause any other health problems?